-4.4 Gaming in Clubs and Compliance - Holders of Club Gaming and Club Machine permits are reminded that such permits will be monitored by the Licensing Authority for compliance and that there are powers to review and revoke in the event of non-compliance.
-In order to gain the levels of gaming authorised by a Club Gaming or Club Machine permit the club concerned must operate as a bona fide members club - permit holders should be aware that where appropriate such matters will be scrutinised by the Licensing Authority.
+- 4.4 Gaming in Clubs and Compliance Holders of Club Gaming and Club Machine permits are reminded that such permits will be monitored by the Licensing Authority for compliance and that there are powers to review and revoke in the event of non-compliance.
+In order to gain the levels of gaming authorised by a Club Gaming or Club Machine permit the club concerned must operate as a bona fide members club permit holders should be aware that where appropriate such matters will be scrutinised by the Licensing Authority. - 4.5 Licensing 2003: Review of a Club Premises Certificate or a Premises Licence for a Commercial Club Where the Licensing Authority is considering the review of a Club Premises Certificate or a Premises Licence, and that club holds a Club Gaming or Club Machine Permit, the Licensing Authority may, where appropriate, at the same time decide to review the status of the permit.